-As ever, reading for pleasure is paramount and all children from Year 1-6 are given time to read quietly and independently.
+As ever, reading for pleasure is paramount and all children are given time to read quietly and independently.
 We have a superb library with a volunteer librarian who keeps the books and systems working well.
 She informs the English Lead if more resources are needed.

 Reading and Phonics

 Phonics and reading are core elements of our curriculum at St Paul’s.
-We follow the ‘Letters and Sounds’ synthetic phonics programme throughout Foundation Stage and Key Stage 1 to teach the children essential phonic skills that are required to successfully read and spell.
-Cued articulation is used alongside Letters and Sounds in Foundation Stage to support the children when first learning to recognise the letters and to ensure the children pronounce the associated sounds correctly.
-The Oracy project on which we are currently engaged, has helped enormously with this.
+We follow the Bug Club synthetic phonics programme throughout Foundation Stage and Key Stage 1 to teach the children essential phonic skills that are required to successfully read and spell.
+Our children receive high quality phonic teaching to ensure that our children are well placed to read and spell words with fluency and confidence.

 The children also practise their reading with fully decodable books (Bug Club) that are chosen by the teacher and contain only sounds which the children have been previously taught.
 The children are given reading books have been carefully matched with a decodeable Bug Club book, then from a Bug book which introduces many of the tricky words and unfamiliar words.
 The books that the children read from this scheme are also available on-line and they can complete little ‘quizzes’ which are also a way of assessing their comprehension.

-We supplement these with a range of reading schemes and these have been re-ordered to reflect the progression followed in Letters and Sounds.
-(Colours) We ensure that children enjoy a range of fiction/non-fiction and poetry texts.
+We supplement these with a range of other books.
+We ensure that children enjoy a range of fiction/non-fiction and poetry texts.
 Children are able to choose and take home school library books weekly.

 KS2 also have the Bug Club books available to them as well as sets of ’real’ books written by well-known authors.
 Their skills are taught to them in small weekly reading groups.
 All KS2 classes have a class reading novel which is based on the topic being studied in class.